codejsha/infrastructure-examples/tomcat/instance/README.md

 bash ./create-instance-cluster-redis.sh inst2 8081 8444 8006 8010
 ```

-If Redis has a password, set password in redisson.yaml.
+Edit addresses in redisson.yaml.
+If Redis has a password, set password too.

 > **NOTE**: The Tomcat clustering with Redis is required Redisson libraries.